mitsu3291/8-puzzle/README.md

 Solve 8 puzzle by breadth-first search and depth-first serach.

 # Breadth-first search (bfs.py)
-considered the cost of each step is 1.
+Considered the cost of each step is 1.

 # Depth-first serach (dfs.py)
-limited the depth considering the maximum number of moves is 31.
+Limited the depth considering the maximum number of moves is 31.

+# example.py
+You look at example.py and will know how to use this program.